curl/curl/tests/runtests.md

 ## `-d`

 Enable protocol debug: have the servers display protocol output.
-If used in conjunction with parallel testing, it will be difficult to associate the logs with the test being run.
+If used in conjunction with parallel testing, it is difficult to associate the logs with the specific test being run.

 ## `-E \<exclude_file\>`